patrickian/Chirper/README.md

 5. Signin your account in <a href="https://www.twitter.com">twitter</a>.
 If you dont have an account, you can signup <a href="https://twitter.com/i/flow/signup">here</a>.<br/>
 6. Apply for a twitter developer account. you can apply <a href="https://developer.twitter.com/en/application/use-case">here</a>.<br/>
 7. Once your application has been verified by twitter, you can now use the Twitter API!!
 Hoorayy :) please follow the instructions <a href="https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html">HERE</a> on how to generate tokens to access Twitter API.<br/>
-8. Change directory inside the `Chirper` folder and create your own `secrets.json` by copying the content of the `secrets.json.template`.
+8. Change directory inside the `chirper` folder and create your own `secrets.json` by copying the content of the `secrets.json.template`.
 Please put your Twitter API keys here.<br/>
 ### Finishing up!
 9. run the migration. `python manage.py migrate`<br/>
 10. run the server. `python manage.py runserver`<br/>